 This Suzuki leans quite a bit when cornering though, and the Ignis tends to fidget about over rough road surfaces.
-If you live out in the sticks it’s worth looking for an Ignis ALLGRIP, as these cars have 4-wheel-drive for better traction in bad weather.
+If you live out in the sticks it’s worth looking for an Ignis ALLGRIP, as these cars have four-wheel-drive for better traction in bad weather.

 The Ignis is perfect for city streets

 Being so small, the Ignis isn’t the roomiest of SUVs.
-For its size the Suzuki is practical enough.
+For its size, the Suzuki is practical enough.
 The driver and front-seat passenger have enough room to travel comfortably.
 The driver’s seat adjusts for height so you can sit up high, 4x4-style, although it would be easier to fine-tune the driving position if the steering wheel moved in and out as well as up and down.

 All models should have a digital radio and Bluetooth.
 The SZ-T and SZ5 both have sat-nav.
-The infotainment system is looks pretty basic and quite easy to use.
+The infotainment system looks pretty basic and quite easy to use.

 Rear-seat space is acceptable for a car of this size, although you might not think so if you need to sit in the back on a long drive.
 Legroom is tight, and because the car is so narrow Suzuki only fits a couple of rear seat belts to most versions.
-Only the most basic model, the SZ3, has 3 rear belts, although it does without the sliding seats of the SZ-T and SZ5.
+Only the most basic model, the SZ3, has three rear belts, although it does without the sliding seats of the SZ-T and SZ5.